 - Page Speed – Page speed is a measurement of the loading time for a specific page of your website.

 - Site Speed – Site speed is a measurement of the average loading time across all pages on your website.

 - First Contentful Paint (FCP) – With respect to a specific web page, FCP measures how long it takes for the first text or images to appear on a screen.

 - First Meaningful Paint (FMP) – With respect to a specific web page, FMP measures how long it takes for the main content of a page to appear for users.

 - First CPU Idle – First CPU Idle happens when the main thread of a web page is first quiet enough to handle user input.
 This is a measurement of how long it takes for a web page to become minimally interactive for users.

 - Time to Interactive – This metric measures how long it takes for a specific web page to become fully interactive for users.

 - Max Potential First Input Delay – This metric measures the delay between the first time that a user interacts with a page and the first time that the browser can respond to that interaction.
 A long first input delay may be caused by assets on the page that take a long time to load, which negatively impacts user experience.

-Thanks for checking out our list of the top 50 digital marketing metrics you should know for 2021!
+Thanks for checking out our list of the top 50 digital marketing metrics you should know!

 We all know that we need to optimize our marketing campaigns to get the best performance, but marketers sometimes forget that the first step towards optimization is measurement.
 If you can’t measure your performance, how will you know when you’re improving?